aws/amazon-chime-sdk-js/demos/browser/README.md

 1. Navigate to the `demos/browser` folder: `cd demos/browser`

 2. Start the demo application: `npm run start`
-> Note: Once the demo is run for the first time, you can run the application in hot reload mode by calling `npm run start:hot`.

 3. Open http://localhost:8080 in your browser.

 The meeting created with a local server is only available within your browser.

-Changes to `meetingV2.html` and `meetingV2.ts` will be hot-reloaded.
-To force changes to the library itself to be hot-reloaded, run `npm run tsc:watch` in the SDK repository root.
+Changes to demo source files (`.ts`, `.scss`, `.html`) will trigger an automatic page reload.
+To also pick up changes to the SDK source, run `npm run tsc:watch` in the SDK repository root and use `npm run start:watch` instead of `start:fast`.

 ### Demo applications